wo0dyn/homepage/_talks/2015/monitoring-your-django-app-with-sentry.md

 lang: fr
 ---

-Presentation of Sentry (how to install + usage with Django)
+Presentation of Sentry (how to install + use with Django)